"Ms. Sue is generous with her time, good with little kids and patient." -Emily, dancer for 7 years

 age 13 because they have not finished growing and serious damage to the feet and knees is

 a possibility if students are allowed to go into pointe shoes before their body is ready for

 When and where is the recital?

-- The 2019 recital has not been set yet.
+- The date for the 2021 recital and stage rehearsal have not been set yet.
 Check back here or the

 policy page for more information about the recital